CodeNameNoah/TipJar/README.md

 3. cd client: `npm install`
 4. cd server: `npm install`
 5. In root directory start the application: `npm run dev`
+6. **MUST have MetaMask extension installed or else the application will NOT work.**

 The application should now be running at `http://localhost:3000` `http://localhost:4000`.